-Garmin[®], the Garmin logo, BlueChart[®], g2 Vision[®], GPSMAP[®], MapSource[®], and Ultrascroll[®] are trademarks of Garmin Ltd. or its subsidiaries, registered in the USA and other countries. echoMAP[TM], Garmin Helm[TM], GMR[TM], GSD[TM], GXM[TM], HomePort[TM], LakeVü[TM], and Meteor[TM] are trademarks of Garmin Ltd. or its subsidiaries.
+Garmin®, the Garmin logo, BlueChart®, g2 Vision®, GPSMAP®, MapSource®, and Ultrascroll® are trademarks of Garmin Ltd. or its subsidiaries, registered in the USA and other countries. echoMAPTM, Garmin HelmTM, GMRTM, GRIDTM, GSDTM, GXMTM, HomePortTM, MeteorTM, SmartModeTM, and Shadow DriveTM are trademarks of Garmin Ltd. or its subsidiaries.
 These trademarks may not be used without the express permission of Garmin.

-AndroidTM is a trademark of Google Inc. The Bluetooth® word mark and logos are owned by the Bluetooth SIG, Inc. and any use of such marks by Garmin is under license.
-FUSION-LinkTM is a trademark of Fusion Electronics Ltd. iOS® is a registered trademark of Cisco Systems, Inc. used under license by Apple Inc. | IPod® is a trademark of Apple Inc., registered in the U.S. and other countries. microSDTM and the microSDHC logo are trademarks of SD-3C, LLC. | NMEA®, NMEA 2000®, and the NMEA 2000 logo are registered trademarks of the National Marine Electronics Association.
-SiriusXM® is a registered trademark of SiriusXM Radio Inc. Wi-Fi® is a registered trademark of Wi-Fi Alliance.
+AndroidTM is a trademark of Google Inc. The Bluetooth® word mark is owned by the Bluetooth SIG, Inc. and any use of such marks by Garmin is under license.
+FLIR® is a registered trademark of FLIR Systems, Inc. FUSION-LinkTM is a trademark of Fusion Electronics Ltd. iPod® is a trademark of Apple Inc., registered in the U.S. and other countries.
+NMEA®, NMEA 2000®, and the NMEA 2000 logo are registered trademarks of the National Marine Electronics Association.
+SiriusXM® is a registered trademark of SiriusXM Radio Inc. Wi-Fi® is a registered mark of Wi-Fi Alliance Corporation.
 Windows® is a registered trademark of Microsoft Corporation in the United States and other countries.
-Other trademarks and trade names are those of their respective owners.
+All other trademarks and copyrights are the property of their respective owners.